soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/set-up-anti-phishing-policies.md

     |Security Administrator |Azure Active Directory admin center ([https://aad.portal.azure.com](https://aad.portal.azure.com))|
     |Exchange Online Organization Management |Exchange admin center ([https://outlook.office365.com/ecp](https://outlook.office365.com/ecp)) <br>or <br>  PowerShell cmdlets (See [Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell?view=exchange-ps)) |

+    To learn more about roles and permissions, see [Permissions in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).

 - You will probably set up multiple anti-phishing policies for your organization.
 Office 365 enforces these policies in the order they're listed on the **Anti-phishing page** and **ATP anti-phishing** pages in the Security &amp; Compliance Center.
 Once you've reviewed your [policy options](#learn-about-atp-anti-phishing-policy-options), take some time to determine how many policies you'll need and the priority for each.

 - Plan to spend about 5-15 minutes to set up your first anti-phishing policy.